AdvI2I: Adversarial Image Attack on Image-to-Image Diffusion models: Introduction

 \begin{itemize}[leftmargin=*] \item We systematically evaluates the performance of adversarial prompt attacks on diffusion models with various defenses, demonstrating that simple filters are effective in defending against these attacks. \item We introduce a novel adversarial image attack framework, AdvI2I, which reveals a previously unexplored vulnerability in I2I diffusion models.
-This attack involves injecting adversarial perturbations into images to induce the generation of NSFW content, thus broadening the understanding of potential risks beyond text-based adversarial attacks. \item By highlighting the risk of adversarial attacks from image conditions, this work raises awareness within the research community about the potential dangers of such attacks on diffusion models, urging further investigation and development of robust defenses. \end{itemize}
+This attack involves injecting adversarial perturbations into images to induce the generation of NSFW content, thus broadening the understanding of potential risks beyond text-based adversarial attacks. \item By highlighting the risk of adversarial attacks from image conditions, raising awareness within the research community about the potential dangers of such attacks on diffusion models.
+Our findings underscore the inherent capability of these models to generate NSFW content under adversarial influence, emphasizing the need for further research into robust defense mechanisms. \end{itemize}